Skip to main content

 Add characters (if needed)

-Go to Project Panel → Characters tab.
+Go to the Characters tab in the sidebar (person icon).
 Inkwell auto-detects character names, but you may want to:

 4